igorezersky/portfolio/README.md

 foo@bar:~/portfolio$ pydeployhelp
 Enter deploy tasks from following: all | build up down: build
         ✓ processing deploy tasks: build
-Enter deploy targets from following: all | portfolio-db portfolio-backend: all
+Enter deploy targets from following: all | portfolio-backend-dev: all
-        ✓ processing deploy targets: portfolio-db portfolio-backend Do you agree to start processing (yes or no)? [yes]: yes
+        ✓ processing deploy targets: portfolio-backend-dev Do you agree to start processing (y/N)?: y
 ```

 ## Environment